tobias-weiss-ai-xr/opendesk-edu/docs/permissions.md

 Within IAM groups, the visibility of openDesk applications can be configured.
 Like with users, this is done in the "openDesk" tab of the [group administration](https://docs.opendesk.eu/administration/gruppen/).

-> **Note**<br>
+> [!note]
 > Currently the openDesk applications do not support nested groups.
-As a result only direct group memberships of users are processed in the application.<br>
+As a result only direct group memberships
+> of users are processed in the application.<br> The plan is to enable the openDesk applications to either
-> The plan is to enable the openDesk applications to either support nested groups or to actively provision users into an application while resolving the nested group memberships for the application.
+> support nested groups or to actively provision users into an application while resolving the nested group
+> memberships for the application.

 Within an application, each available group can have a set of application specific permissions assigned.